How to calculate interest earned on a savings account

 - N = your bank compounds monthly, so it would compound 12 times a year

 - T = 1 because you are looking to find your interest earned after 1 year

 Then, plug all of these numbers into the equation: A = 1,000(1+ 0.01/12)12 x 1

 And finally, type the equation into a calculator—or use a pencil and paper if you’d like—to get your total amount of $1,010.05.

 Growing your savings over time

-Learning how to calculate interest earned on savings is a process, and sometimes it’s just easier to have a compound savings calculator do the math for you.
-If you understand more about how interest works, managing your money can be easier.
+Learning how to calculate interest earned on savings is a process.
+But if you understand more about how interest works, managing your money can be easier.

 This site is for educational purposes.
 The material provided on this site is not intended to provide legal, investment, or financial advice or to indicate the availability or suitability of any Capital One product or service to your unique circumstances.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.